Flattening Deeply Nested GeoJSON Feature Collections Safely Jump to heading

 Production pipelines must survive malformed inputs, CRS drift, and automated test environments.
 Implement the following safeguards before batch execution.

-- Missing Fields: The engine defaults to
+- Missing Fields: The engine sets

 def process_batch(flattener: GeoJSONFlattener, features: List[Dict]) -> List[Dict]: